grofandriska/Dungeon/README.md

 -player 2 removed ( temp )
 -object class added and working properly

+# Dungeon 0.2.50
+- Object_KEY added with Superobject class
+- now we van create items on the map
+- has own draw method
+- working via assetSetter ( also added )

 Bug.:
-Player solid area is stuck on walls if on the right side and disable moving up and down there . also its method throw exception when walking out of tiles...
+Player solid area stucks on walls if on the right side and disable moving up and down there . also its method throw exception when walking out of tiles...
 Must "place" borders.